intracom-telecom-sdn/multinet/README.md

 #### Adding your own topologies

-First of all **note** that the build method signature of any existing topology created with the high level Mininet API need to be modified to conform with the following method signature in order to be compatible
+To be able to plug any topology created with the high level Mininet API to Multinet, modify the build method to conform with the following method signature:
 ```python
 # k is the number of switches
 # n is the number of hosts per switch